 How is the matter to be resolved?
 Two solutions have been proffered by respectable scholars.

-- The Hebrew text of 2 Chronicles 22:2 literally describes Ahaziah as a “son of forty-two years.”
-Some scholars have argued that this phrase does not mean that he, as an individual, was forty-two years old when he came to the throne.
+One solution offered is that the Hebrew text of 2 Chronicles 22:2 literally describes Ahaziah as a “son of forty-two years.”
+Some scholars have argued that this phrase does not mean that he as an individual was forty-two years old when he came to the throne.
 Rather, they suggest that the expression depicts the sum of years that had passed since the founding of the dynasty of Omri, the father of Ahab (note the phrase “house of Ahab” v.
 3), from whom Ahaziah was descended through his mother (v.
 2b).

-- Most scholars, however, believe that the text in 2 Chronicles reflects a scribal error.
-There is some evidence for the belief that the ancient Hebrews did not spell out numbers, as is the case in modern texts; rather, there was a letter/number system by which numbers were signified by letters of the Hebrew alphabet (though how far back this practice goes is speculation see: John Davis, Biblical Numerology, Baker, 1968, p.
+Another solution most scholars believe is that the text in 2 Chronicles reflects a scribal error.
+There is some evidence for the belief that the ancient Hebrews did not spell out numbers, as is the case in modern texts.
+Rather, there was a letter-number system by which numbers were signified by letters of the Hebrew alphabet—though how far back this practice goes is speculation (cf. John Davis, Biblical Numerology, Baker, 1968, p.
 38).

-If it should be objected that God could have protected the scribes from any and all mistakes, one need only remind himself that such a precise oversight would have involved a miraculous influence upon the scribes across the centuries.
+If it should be objected that God could have protected the scribes from any and all mistakes, one need only remind himself that such a precise oversight would have involved a miraculous influence on the scribes across the centuries.
 Clearly, that was not Jehovah’s plan for the exercise of miraculous phenomena.
 For an excellent discussion of scribal transmission, see Haley (Discrepancies, p.
 19ff).

 In addition, several ancient translations cast doubt upon the forty-two figure.
 Most manuscripts of the Septuagint have the number twenty, and one has twenty-two.
 Twenty-two is also reflected in the Syriac and the Arabic versions.
-Accordingly, some of the more current English translations have changed forty-two in 2 Chronicles 22:2, to twenty-two (NASB, NIV, ESV).
+Accordingly, some of the more current English translations have changed forty-two in 2 Chronicles 22:2 to twenty-two (NASB, NIV, ESV).